PriyankaM06091994/Big-Data-Systems-and-Int-Analytics/Labs/Lab3-ApacheKafka/README.md

 bin/kafka-server-start.sh config/server.properties
 ```

-### Usage
+### Use Cases

-Once the Zookeeper and Kafka broker services are started, we can use the Python scripts on this repo.
+ Collecting real time sampled tweets from Twitter and publishing them to our Kafka Broker

 #### Using `producer.py`
-Run the script to publish events to the newly created topic `sample`
+Running the script **producer.py** for generating events

 #### Using `consumer.py`
-Run the script to consume the events published by the producer.
-This script should write messages to the console.
+Running the script consumer.py to consume the events published by the producer.

-## Level UP! :arrow_up:

-Let's work with a use-case that collects real-time sampled tweets from [Twitter](twitter.com) and publishes these to a Kafka Broker.

-### Requirements

-This requires the use of a Twitter Developer account.
-Apply for one [here](https://developer.twitter.com/en/apply-for-access).
-Once you have access to your developer account:

-- Create a new Project on the dev console
-- Generate your API keys and bearer tokens

-:warning: Never share your tokens or push them to GitHub

-### Usage
+#### Using `twitter-stream.py`

-Use the `twitter-stream.py` script to fetch tweets using Twitter's API in real-time.
-Ensure that you enter your bearer token in the script under the `BEARER_TOKEN` param.
-This script:
+Using the twitter-stream.py script to  fetch tweets from Twitter's API in real-time.

-- Fetches sampled tweets in real-time.
+Entering our bearer token in the twitter.py script under the BEARER_TOKEN parameter.

-- Publishes these tweets to the Kafka Broker
+Tweets are published to the Kafka Broker.

-On running `consumer.py` - you should see all the published events, that are collected by the consumer.
+On running consumer.py again, we can see all the published events that are collected by the consumer.

-ß